Stari89/izi-crawler/README.md

 ### Environment Setup

--   Make sure you have `.env` file with secrets in `/src/client-mobile-v1`.
-If not, contact the Principal Developer to supply you with one.
 -   Download and install Node Version Manager: [nvm for Windows](https://github.com/coreybutler/nvm-windows), [nvm for Linux and MacOS](https://github.com/nvm-sh/nvm)
 -   Install Node.js (LTS, the exact version will be stated and enforced in `/src/client-mobile-v1/package.json`, but let's use 20.10.0 in this instructions) with nvm in your terminal:
     ```